Dobiasd/frugally-deep/README.md

 frugally-deep uses `channels_first` (`(depth/channels, height, width`) as its `image_data_format` internally. `convert_model.py` takes care of all necessary conversions.
 From then on everything is handled as a float32 tensor with rank 3.
 Dense layers for example take its input flattened to a shape of `(n, 1, 1)`.
 This is also the shape you will receive as the output of a final `softmax` layer for example.

+A frugally-deep model is thread-safe, i.e. you can call `model.predict` on the same model from different threads simultaneously.
+This way you may utilize as many CPU cores as you have predictions to make.

 todo